 Anyway, this powerful spice really is the very best thing you can get.
 And there is no wonder why it’s the favourite spice in so many dishes.
 This cheesecake, for example, would be so boring without it.
 And it makes a fine pair with the sweet potatoes, they certainly are made for each other.
 Love is everywhere, isn’t it?

 You may have noticed I don’t post as many desserts lately as I used to do.
 I have been trying to be good and eat less sugary stuff, but it’s not easy, I let you know.
-My salvation comes from the fact that I cook for my toddler too, and for her I always go for the healthier options anyway.
-Until she is able to make her own (hopefully healthy) choices, I am directly responsible for providing good food to help her thrive.
-I don’t completely exclude sugar and salt from her diet, but I limit it as much as I can.
+My salvation comes from the fact that I cook for my toddlers too, and for them I always go for the healthier options anyway.

 Now, like any cheesecake, these mini yummy things are really easy to make.
 All they require is a bit of beating, a bit of mixing, and that’s pretty much really.
-And if you your mind is still at that chocolate you badly wanted all day, you may consider this super delicious Triple chocolate cheesecake with mascarpone.
-That’s triple heaven.
 So, let’s roll up our sleeves and proceed!

 If you’ve liked my NO-BAKE SWEET POTATO CHEESECAKES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 300 ml thick double cream/heavy cream

 - 1 cooked medium sweet potato (baked or boiled)